 Whatever you need, we’ll help get you started!
 Team Peake will provide tips from our personal vaults to bridge the gap.

-Lori, our shift leader and patient adviser, will kick start our compilation of resources.
+Lori, our manager on duty and patient adviser, will kick start our compilation of resources.

 Lori is so thorough with her enthusiasm for research we entrust her with creating study guides for our staff!
 She admittedly starts with Leafly for her questions, but she then cross-references with other resources.
 She uses at least 3 sources when researching any topic.